numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

 axes[1].set_xlabel("Epochs")
 plt.show()
 ```

+_The training and testing error is shown above in the left and right
+plots, respectiveley.
+As the number of Epochs increases, the total error
+decreases and the accuracy increases._

 The accuracy rates that your model reaches during training and testing may be somewhat plausible but you may also find the error rates to be quite high.